 HEADLESS=false to run the system tests in a normal browser.

-To run Storybook and the documentation site, run:
+To run the documentation site and the demo app, run:

 Note: Overmind is required to run script/dev.

 gem "primer_view_components", path: "path_to_the_gem" # e.g. path: "~/primer/view_components"

 bundle install to update references.
 You'll now be able to see changes from the gem without having to build it.